 Warning!
-With the exception of eight open enrolment subjects, this is a restricted degree.
+With the exception of seven open enrolment subjects, this is a restricted degree.
 Subject enrolment is only available to students admitted into this degree.

 At the completion of this degree students will be able to:

 - identify, explain and apply the disciplinary concepts in interior architecture

 - develop creative practices and ways of building knowledge that are critical and reflective

 - evaluate and synthesise information from various sources across multiple disciplines to inform the responsive processes related to the design and experience of interior architecture

 - select and use effective and appropriate visual, spoken, written, graphic and technical communication techniques appropriate for academic and professional environments

 - use a range of available technologies appropriate to interior architecture